 Our recommended SBA loan provider is SmartBiz.
 They work with small businesses nationwide and make getting an SBA loan, typically a 2 or 3 month process, quick and easy.
 You can apply online for SBA 7a loans up to $350K, and if approved, get funding in as few as 7 days.

-If you’d rather work with a local bank, we encourage you to find out if the bank is an SBA preferred lender (click here to see a list of preferred SBA lenders).
+If you’d rather work with a local bank, we encourage you to find out if the bank is an SBA preferred lender.
 Preferred lenders have a proven track record of helping small businesses get SBA loans and a streamlined application process.
 Alternatively, we recommend working with a non-bank lender such as CEI 7(a) Financing, which is one of fourteen nationwide non-bank lenders licensed to provide SBA loans.
 Non-bank lenders often work with small business owners who have been rejected by banks.

 No matter where you live or where your business is located, there are steps you can take to improve your chances of qualifying for an SBA loan: